Callitriche hamulata

 Callitriche hamulata is a species of flowering plant belonging to the family Plantaginaceae.

 Description

 It is a submerged plant with slender, branching stems about 20–70 cm long.
 The light green, narrow leaves are up to 6 cm long and 1-2mm wide, slightly broadening at the tip.
 The leaves which can float on top of the water, are shorter and wider, they are also light brownish or pinkish green.

-It has tiny inconspicuous green flowers and fruits, and has a flowering period of between May to October. or between April to September in the UK.
+It has tiny inconspicuous green flowers and fruits, and has a flowering period of between May and October. or between April and September in the UK.

 Taxonomy

 It was then described by Wilhelm Daniel Joseph Koch before being widely published by Friedrich Traugott Kützing in 'Synopsis Florae Germanicae et Helveticae' Collection 246 in 1837.

 The Latin specific epithet hamulata is derived from hamatus meaning "with hooks" or "hooked", referring to the hooked end of the leaves.

 Distribution

 Callitriche hamulata is native to a wide area, which stretches from Greenland, and Iceland, through Europe to North-western Africa.

 It is widespread and fairly frequent in Britain, particularly in south eastern England.